Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 ##### Answer: 4

 The `indexOf` uses strict equality operator(===) internally and `NaN === NaN` evaluates to false.
-Since indexOf won't be able to find NaN inside an array, it returns -1 always.
+Since indexOf won’t be able to find NaN inside an array, it returns -1 always.
 But you can use `Array.prototype.findIndex` method to find out the index of NaN in an array or You can use `Array.prototype.includes` to check if NaN is present in an array or not.

     let numbers = [1, 2, 3, 4, NaN];
     console.log(numbers.findIndex(Number.isNaN)); // 4